junh1024/junh1024-Documents/Audio/Surround/Home Theater 2D Legacy Audio Formats Myths.md

 ### AC3 is always quiet
 FALSE.
 You can encode AC3 as loud as you like.
 But Dolby will do loudness management on it, and Film/TV material, which is quieter than music is usually encoded in AC3, which contributes to this myth that AC3 modifies the audio signal to be quieter.
 See "Referencing Volume to a Known Level - Dialogue Normalization" in [this post](https://forum.doom9.org/showthread.php?s=&threadid=56020)

+### 7.1 DDP is as efficient as 5.1 DDP
+FALSE.
+7.1 DDP is structured as a DDP 5.1 core + [4ch surround extension](https://professional.dolby.com/globalassets/dolby-digital-plus/dolby-digital-plus-audio-coding-tech-paper.pdf) .
+The extra channels replace the surrounds in 5.1.
+Thus, it needs about 2x the bitrate as it's effectively storing 9.1.

+### The 5.1 AC3 core of DDP Blu-ray profile is fully independent and separable from the 7.1 extension
+FALSE.
+The 7.1 extension relies on the 5.1 AC3 core for some channels in a similar fashion to the above.

 ### Cinema AC3 is the same as Home AC3
 MAYBE.
 Cinema AC3 uses 320kps compared to home with is typically 384/448kps for 5.1.